 Plastic waste is a huge contributor to pollution.
 The wide variety of plastics that are not biodegradable or compostable and don’t get recycled spend millions of years sitting in landfills or end up in the ocean.

 New forms of plastic and packaging are available that break down faster to combat the problem of pollution.
-Biodegradable plastics are starting to hit mainstream channels and can become your new go-to form of plastics for water bottles, plastic bags, and garbage bags.
+Biodegradable plastics are starting to hit mainstream channels and can become your new go-to form of plastic for water bottles, plastic bags, and garbage bags.

 "Biodegradable" is a term used for certain plastics that break down quicker than commonly used plastics.
 But just because something is biodegradable doesn’t mean it’ll break down immediately.
 The process still takes time and depends on how and where the biodegradable plastic gets discarded.